reacherhq/check-if-email-exists/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amaurymartiny/check-if-email-exists)

-Heroku's servers have SMTP port 25 open, and should have servers with static IPs able to connect to most email providers (unless you start heavily spamming these providers).
+Heroku's servers have SMTP port 25 open, and have static IPs able to connect to most email providers (unless of course if you start heavily spamming these providers).

 ### 3. Use Docker